Borrowing

 - You deposit BCH into a smart contract as collateral

-- You choose how much PUSD to mint (up to ~90.9% of the collateral’s USD value)
+- You choose how much PUSD to mint, keeping a collateral ratio of at least 110%

 - You choose an interest rate to pay on your loan